A2L5E0X1/debloat-adb/README.md

 Create a Pull-Request to add missing apps or even make a script for a device/brand/UI that doesn't exist here yet.
 Please use the Example.sh to make your own debloat-script.

 ## Can I use this on Windows/MacOS?
-For Windows, you can use Cygwin or a Linux Subsystem (WSL, Windows 10 only)
+For Windows, you can use Cygwin (confirmed to work).
+WSL won't work because it doesn't have USB support.
 On Darwin based Systems (e.g. MacOS) it works like on Linux.
 Thanks to @stefan-najdovski.

 ## Which devices are supported?